Trump Holds First Outdoor Rally Since Attempted Assassination - UrduPoint

 It was his first big outdoor event since being lightly wounded in an attempted assassination at a similarly open site in Butler, Pennsylvania, a month ago.

-That attack left one rally participant dead before the shooter was killed by a Secret Service sniper.
+That attack left one rally participant dead before the 20-year-old gunman was killed by a Secret Service sniper.

 The Secret Service recommended that Trump stick to more easily controllable indoor venues such as sports arenas.
 He has since held about a dozen indoor events.